 - Rearranging and inverting the basic pleat styles in one panel

 - Types of hems

 The looks you can create are virtually limitless.

 I want to emphasize again how important this particular post is.
 It ties together several basic pleating principles into workable concepts and is the foundation for future posts that will build on these principles.
-If I was to compare these lessons to the English language, I would say up to this point you have learned the letters and how to form words – next on the list is grammar.
-In order to create sentences, you must understand the laws of grammar.
+If I was to compare these lessons to the English language, I would say that up to this point you have learned the letters and how to form words – next on the list is grammar.
+In order to create sentences, you must understand the rules of grammar.
 This also applies to using pleating or any other technique for that matter.
-You must understand the laws that govern it.
-For us, we will be learning the laws of pleating, how they interact with the characteristics of fabrics, and how these apply to the laws of garment construction.
+You must understand the rules that govern it.
+For us, we will be learning the rules of pleating, how they interact with the characteristics of different fabrics, and how these apply to the rules of garment construction.